SPGoding/spu/README.md

 4. If you add new features, it's strongly recommend to write tests for them.
 All tests should be put under `./src/test`.

 5. Commit and push your changes.
-There is some tips for the commit message:
-    1. Begins with an emoji character, like `:sparkles:` and `:bug:`, see also [gitmoji](http://gitmoji.carloscuesta.me/).
-    2. The first letter is expected to be uppercased.
-    3. Use the basic form of verb as the first word.
-    4. Ends the message with a period (`.`).

-    e.g. `:bug:Fix #1.`

-6. Send Pull Request to me.
-The travis-ci will build and test your changes automatically.
+6. Open a Pull Request.
+The circle ci will build and test your changes automatically.

 There must be lots of mistakes and bad practice in this repository.
 If you find something not good or not sure whether it's not good, please don't hesitate to tell me!